-The ongoing monitoring of budgets has, as previously, been delegated to the Council "Matters Committee", with clear evidence in the Committee's minutes of appropriate review throughout the financial year.
+The ongoing monitoring of budgets has, as previously, been delegated to the Council Matters Committee, with clear evidence in the Committee's minutes of appropriate review throughout the financial year.

-We are pleased to note that, following due deliberation, the Council approved the 2022-23 budget and precept adopting the latter at £545,986 at the Council meeting in December 2021.
+We are pleased to note that, following due deliberation, the Council approved the 2023-24 budget and precept adopting the latter at £610,253 at the Full Council meeting in January 2023.

-Total reserves at 31st March 2022 stand at £705,310: we note that the Council has determined not to set aside funds in specific earmarked reserves at the present time: we also note a predicted overspend against the approved budgets for 2022-23 of some £75,000.
+Total reserves at 31st March 2023 stand at £614,781 (£705,310 at the prior year-end): we note that the Council has determined not to set aside funds in specific earmarked reserves at the present time.

-We have examined the year-end budget report generated by the Omega accounts software, seeking and obtaining appropriate explanations for the few significant variances arising also noting that, overall, income stood at 93% of the planned budget whilst expenditure stood at 61%.
+We have examined the year-end budget report generated by the Omega accounts software, seeking and obtaining appropriate explanations for the few significant variances arising also noting that, overall, income stood at 90% of the planned budget whilst expenditure stood at 68%.